 Metrics collected for this study are described below, with reference to Extended Data Tab.
 1.

 A short citation of each study was recorded under ‘authors’, and the year of publication was recorded in ‘year’.
 Hosts and symbionts were classified broadly according to Linnean taxonomy for ‘host_tax_broad’ and ‘symbiont_tax_broad’ as either: invertebrate, vertebrate, microbe, or plant.
-Hosts and symbionts were also classified finely for ‘host_tax_fine’ and ‘symbiont_tax_fine’ as: fungus, virus, protist, bacterium, plant, bird.
+Hosts and symbionts were also classified finely for ‘host_tax_fine’ and ‘symbiont_tax_fine’ as: fungus, virus, protist, bacterium, plant, invertebrate or bird..

 We adopted the mode of symbiosis and mode of transmission specified by the authors in each individual study considered for ‘symbiosis’ and ‘mode_of_transmission’.
 In cases where either mode of symbiosis or mode of transmission were not directly specified by authors, we consulted the literature for clarification.
 In a small number of studies restricted to bacterial intracellular symbionts, the mutualism-parasitism distinction was not defined by the authors and either no further information was available, or a symbiont was cited in the literature as being both a mutualist or a parasite, depending on which study was considered.
-The nature of the relationship between bacterial intracellular symbionts and their hosts is complex, and in some cases they may diplasy both beneficial and detrimental effects simultaneously6, or alternatively, they may occupy a changing position along the mutualism-parasitism spectrum depending upon environmental conditions7,8n conflicting cases or where data were absent, we classified bacterial intracellular symbionts as mutualists.
-Meanwhile, if authors did not explicitly state mode of transmission for bacterial intracellular symbionts, we assumed a vertical mode of transmission.
+The nature of the relationship between bacterial intracellular symbionts and their hosts is complex, and in some cases they may display both beneficial and detrimental effects simultaneously6, or alternatively, they may occupy a changing position along the mutualism-parasitism spectrum depending upon environmental conditions7,8.
+In conflicting cases or where data were absent, we classified bacterial intracellular symbionts as mutualists as the vast majority of available references indicated this.
+Meanwhile, if authors did not explicitly state mode of transmission for bacterial intracellular symbionts, we assumed a vertical mode of transmission, on the basis of the majority of available references.

-The total number of host with a link to a symbiont taxon were summed to provide ‘host_tips_linked’, which in a very few cases was corrected to remove mutiple sampling of the same host species, to provide ‘host_tips_linked_corrected’.
-The total number of symbiont s with a link to a host taxon were summed to provide ‘symbiont_tips_linked’, while the total number of individual links between hosts and symbionts was recorded as ‘total_host_symbiont_links’.
+The total number of host tips with a link to a symbiont taxon were summed to provide ‘host_tips_linked’, which in a very few cases was corrected to remove multiple sampling of the same host species, to provide ‘host_tips_linked_corrected’.
+The total number of symbiont tips with a link to a host taxon were summed to provide ‘symbiont_tips_linked’, while the total number of individual links between hosts and symbionts was recorded as ‘total_host_symbiont_links’.
 If all symbionts in a phylogeny were strict specialists, such that each one had a single link to a single host, ‘total_host_symbiont_links’ would simply equal ‘symbiont_tips_linked’.
 However, because symbionts are often associated with more than one host, the value of ‘total_host_symbiont_links’ was often higher than the total number of symbionts included in a study.
-Thus, a measure of symbiont generalism was captured using ‘host_range_link_ratio’, defined as ‘total_host_symbioint_links’ divided by ‘symbiont_tips_linked’, provid the mean number of host-symbiont links observed per symbiont taxon, with the measure increasing with increasing generalism.
-An alternative estimate of symbiont host specificity was captured using ‘host_range_taxonomic_breadth’, which considers Linnean taxonomic rank, and was calculated by assigning an incremental score to successive host taxonomic ranks per symbiont in turn (i.e. single host species = 1, muliple host species in the same genus = 2, multiple host genera = 3, multiple host families = 4, multiple host orders = 5), summing the total score across all symbionts, and dividing by ‘symbiont_tips_linked’ (i.e. the total number of symbionts).
+Thus, a measure of symbiont generalism was captured using ‘host_range_link_ratio’, defined as ‘total_host_symbioint_links’ divided by ‘symbiont_tips_linked’, providing the mean number of host-symbiont links observed per symbiont taxon, with the measure increasing with increasing generalism.
+An alternative estimate of symbiont host specificity was captured using ‘host_range_taxonomic_breadth’, which considers Linnean taxonomic rank, and was calculated by assigning an incremental score to successive host taxonomic ranks per symbiont in turn (i.e. single host species = 1, multiple host species in the same genus = 2, multiple host genera = 3, multiple host families = 4, multiple host orders = 5), summing the total score across all symbionts, and dividing by ‘symbiont_tips_linked’ (i.e. the total number of symbionts).
 Consequently, ‘host_range_taxonomic_breadth’ increases with symbiont generalism, such that symbiont phylogenies containing symbionts capable of infecting hosts from a wide range of taxonomic ranks are assigned a greater score.

 The number of phylogenetic permutations performed by authors during cophylogenetic analyses was recorded as ‘no_randomizations’.
-The resultant p value from each study was recorded as ‘p_value’, whereby observed p values decrease with a decreasing likelihood of observing host-symbiont cophylogeny by chance alone (i.e. as calculated during permutation tests of host-symbiont phylogenies performed by authors during TreeMap or Parafit analyses).
+The resultant p value from each study was recorded as ‘p_value’, whereby observed p values decrease with a decreasing likelihood of observing host-symbiont cophylogeny by chance alone (i.e. as calculated during permutation tests of host-symbiont phylogenies performed by authors during TreeMap or ParaFit analyses).

 Meta-analysis